kidreveloution/kmeans-employment/README.md

 # kmeans-employment
-A program that helps employers figure out how many employees that need based on store clustering using the K Means algorithm.
+A program that helps employers figure out how many employees they need based on store clustering using the K Means algorithm.

 How does this work?